FREE DELIVERY for orders over €50 in SLO and €150 in the EU

 Your basket is empty

-How to stop hair loss ?
-10 effective tips for denser hair
+How to stop hair loss?
+10 effective tips for thicker hair

-Hair loss is a problem that affects many people – regardless of gender or age.
-In a time of increasing stress, hormonal changes and fast-paced lifestyles, hair loss is becoming more prevalent.
-And if you've ever watched with concern a pile of hair in the drain after a shower – you're not alone.
+Hair loss is a problem that affects many people - regardless of gender or age.
+At a time when stress, hormonal changes and a fast-paced lifestyle are becoming more common, hair loss is also becoming more prevalent.
+And if you too have ever watched with concern a pile of hair in the drain after a shower - you are not alone.

-But don't worry – there are many ways to prevent excessive hair loss, stimulate hair growth, and improve density.
-In this article, we present to you 10 proven tips, which can help you achieve healthier, stronger, and more lush hair.
+But don't worry - there are many ways to prevent excessive hair loss, stimulate hair growth and improve density.
+In this article, we present 10 proven tips that can help you have healthy, stronger and lush hair.

 10 effective tips against hair loss